elsamosseri/SAFRAN/README.md

 Copyright or © or Copr.
 CNRS 2019.
-Main Contributor (2019) : Elsa Mosseri / mosseri[at]centre-cired.fr
+Main Contributor (2019) : Elsa Mosseri / elsamosseri[at]protonmail.com

 This software is a computer program whose purpose is to explore the distribution of biomass between each group of marine ecosystems under